timothy-kramer/timothy-kramer/README.md

 ### UMD Computer Science '26
-What I lack in experience I make up with attitude and work ethic Enjoy problem-solving and troubleshooting as well as creating new unique solutions to already-solved problems
+Attitude and work ethic
+Enjoy problem-solving and troubleshooting as well as creating new unique solutions to already-solved problems Experience in Java, HTML, JavaFX